wilsonmar/wilsonmar.github.io/_posts/2017-05-09-selenium-setup.md

    W3C WebDriver</a> browser automation API.
    So Selenium automatically launches the driver without further configuration.

-   However, it needs to be enabled becuase it's off by default.
+   However, it needs to be enabled because it's off by default.

 0. Open the Safari browser.
 0. Press command+, (comma) or in the menu bar, select Safari | Preferences | Advanced tab (wheel icon).